IceFreez3r/marketplace-tracker/README.md

     - Display gold/heat for heat items 🔥
     - Continous colors for low price items instead of categories and update the crappy popup 🌈
 - Farming 🌽
-    - Add a faded icon for missing seeds
     - Calculate the average profit for farming per seed (maybe even per enchantment)
     - Collect data for mysterious seeds and crack the algorithm behind them
+        - It is already known, that the algorithm will change with the coming big update.
+Therefore low prio for now.
 - Crafting
     - Show XP/Gold when selling on market or to vendor
     - store recipes to be able to highlight the best XP/Gold recipe